Our promises

 4. Usage of new HANA features like:

-5. NSE (Native Storage Extension) - also usable for BSoH!
+5. Data Tiering: NSE (Native Storage Extension) - also usable for BSoH or BW/4HANA!

-11. Valid cloud strategy for the coming years
+12. Valid cloud strategy for the coming years (RISE check)

 We prepare the way for you with a stable basis based on our best practice and best experience approaches.
 This also includes security-relevant aspects such as password policies and auditing.